ParkinsonLab/Metatranscriptome-Workshop/README.md

 The argument structure for this script is:
 `3_Reduplicate.py <Duplicated_Reference_File> <Deduplicated_File> <CDHIT_Cluster_File> <Reduplicated_Output>`

-***Question: How many putative mRNA sequences were identified?
+***Question 7: How many putative mRNA sequences were identified?
 How many unique mRNA sequences?***

 Now that we have filtered vectors, adapters, linkers, primers, host sequences, and rRNA, check read quality with FastQC:

 ```
 fastqc mouse1_mRNA.fastq
-firefox mouse1_mRNA_fastgc.html
+firefox mouse1_mRNA_fastqc.html
 ```

-***Question: How many total contaminant, host, and rRNA reads were filtered out?***
+***Question 8: How many total contaminant, host, and rRNA reads were filtered out?***

 ### Step 7.
 Taxonomic Classification

 Now that we have putative mRNA transcripts, we can begin to infer the origins of our mRNA reads.
 Firstly, we will attempt to use a reference based short read classifier to infer the taxonomic orgin of our reads.
 Here we will use [Kaiju] (https://github.com/bioinformatics-centre/kaiju) to generate taxonomic classifications for our reads based on a reference database.
 Kaiju can classify prokaryotic reads at speeds of millions of reads per minute using the proGenomes database on a system with less than 16GB of RAM (~13GB).
 Using the entire NCBI nr database as a reference takes ~43GB.
 Similarly fast classification tools require >100GB of RAM to classify reads against large databases.
-However, Kaiju still takes too much memory for the systems in the workshop so we have precompiled the classification in a file called `mouse1_classification.tsv`.
+However, Kaiju still takes too much memory for the systems in the workshop so we have precompiled the classifications, `mouse1_classification.tsv`, in the tar file `precomputed_files.tar.gz`.

+`tar -xzf precomputed_files.tar.gz mouse1_classification.tsv nodes.dmp names.dmp`

 **Notes**: